-Lover, Come Back to Me: des planches de Broadway aux feux du jazz
+Lover, Come Back to Me, des planches de Broadway aux feux du jazz

-Composée en 1928 par Sigmund Romberg sur des paroles d’Oscar Hammerstein II, Lover, Come Back to Me voit le jour dans la comédie musicale de Broadway The New Moon, où elle est interprétée pour la première fois par Evelyn Herbert et Robert Halliday.
+Composée en 1928 par Sigmund Romberg sur des paroles d’Oscar Hammerstein II, Lover, Come Back to Me est créée dans la comédie musicale The New Moon, où elle est interprétée pour la première fois par Evelyn Herbert et Robert Halliday.
+Conçue pour un cadre lyrique et théâtral, caractéristique des grandes productions de Broadway de l’entre-deux-guerres, la chanson se distingue par une charge émotionnelle intense et une écriture mélodique ample, pensée pour soutenir le drame et l’expressivité vocale.

 L’art du swing raffiné selon Andy Kirk